-The Board shall schedule quarterly meetings at the start of each year.
-Special meetings may be called from time-to-time by the Board.
+The Board shall schedule periodic meetings for the purposes of portfolio and investment performance review.
+Special meetings may be called as needed to conduct the business of the pension Board.

 AUDIT

 The Fund is subject to periodic examination by the Illinois Department of Insurance.